awslabs/aws-sdk-swift/reference/0.x/AWSDirectoryService/DirectoryClient.md

 ### `deleteDirectory(input:completion:)`

 Deletes an Directory Service directory.
 Before you call DeleteDirectory, ensure that all of the required permissions have been explicitly granted through a policy.
-For details about what permissions are required to run the DeleteDirectory operation, see <a href="http:​//docs.aws.amazon.com/directoryservice/latest/admin-guide/UsingWithDS_IAM_ResourcePermissions.html">Directory Service API Permissions:​ Actions, Resources, and Conditions
+For details about what permissions are required to run the DeleteDirectory operation, see [Directory Service API Permissions: Actions, Resources, and Conditions Reference](http://docs.aws.amazon.com/directoryservice/latest/admin-guide/UsingWithDS_IAM_ResourcePermissions.html).
-Reference.

 ``` swift
 public func deleteDirectory(input: DeleteDirectoryInput, completion: @escaping (ClientRuntime.SdkResult<DeleteDirectoryOutputResponse, DeleteDirectoryOutputError>) -> Void)